jonromero/jonio_website/content/crypto/how-to-sell-nfts.md

 Date: 2021-07-27 22:48
 Image: metaverse2021/metaverse_selfie.png
 Tags: popular
-Status: draft

 Five months ago, I decided to sell my first NFT, [a piece of cake for my birthday](my-birthday-cake-as-an-nft), on [my NFT platform](https://omgdrops.com/).
 Since then, I sold more than 100 NFTs, sometimes for celebrities, other times for smaller creators or for [my own conference](https://jon.io/i-organized-my-own-conference-like-gary-vee-in-30-days) (which sold out three times).

 I talked with every big Hollywood talent agency and I saw them selling less than my birthday cake.

-These are the reason why they fail and why you fail to sell your NFTs.
+These are the reason why they (and you) fail to sell your NFTs.

 ## You think that the platform matters

-When you go to Amazon, do you go and browse their homepage to find what is new or are you going there to search something specific?
+When you go to Amazon, do you go and browse their homepage to find what is new or are you searching for something specific?

 **This is exactly** how people buy NFTs.